-(Since TeamCity 2018.2) This option is available only when 'Stream' is selected in Connection Settings.
-Enable the option to be able to checkout using a non-stream workspace based on the stream specification.
+Enable to be able to check out sources using a non-stream workspace based on the stream specification.
 This allows using checkout rules but makes it impossible to commit to the stream within the build.

-Enable this option to clean up your workspace from extra files before a build (since p4 2014.1).
-When enabled, the
+Enable this option to clean up your workspace from extra files before a build.
+If enabled, the

 Skip the have list update

-Enable this option not to track files on the Perforce server on sync (always transfer all files to the agent, p4 sync -p).
+Enable this option to not track files on the Perforce server on synchronization (always transfer all files to the agent,

 Extra sync options